Keyboard Shortcut Keys That Boost Your Speed

 Fn + F11Mute or unmute the volume

-Advanced Shortcut Keys
+What are Advanced Shortcut Keys?

 Once you’re comfortable with the basics, try these advanced shortcut key in the computer to save even more time and boost your productivity.